esphome/esphome-docs/components/sprinkler.rst

 ``sprinkler.shutdown`` action
 *****************************

-Immediately turns off all valves, effectively shutting down the system.
+Immediately (begins to) turns off all valves, effectively shutting down the system, respecting any configured pump or valve stop delays.

 .. code-block:: yaml